clintharris/IDBSideSync/NOTES.md

   1. Each node keeps track of the largest physical time it has encountered so far
     - this is called the "logical" time (`l`)
   1. When a message is received:
-    - The receiving node updates its own logical lock to ensure that it moves forward by picking whichever of the following is greater:
+    - The receiving node updates its own logical clock to ensure that it moves forward by picking whichever of the following is greater:
        a. the current physical time (e.g., `Date.now()`), or
        b. the logical time stored in the message
     - If the logical times are all equal, increment the counter (`c`)